 We are both embarrassed and extremely apologetic that this has occurred.
 We value our teams above all else and go out of our way to ensure higher than legally required pay rates, regular reviews, generous discounts and enhanced benefits.
 We provide a great opportunity for people to be well rewarded and if they wish, genuine career prospects.

-Karl Jolly, Director of People for Welcome Break said:
+A spokesperson for Welcome Break said:

 “We apologise to our team members and for this error.